Rubberface: Release

 Rubberface, initially titled Introducing...
 Janet, was first aired as a made-for-television film for the Canadian Broadcasting Corporation on 20 September 1981.
 The title and cover art were later changed for Vidmark's home video release in order to focus on Jim Carrey, who was in approximately a fourth of the film and was not the central character.

 Rubberface was released on DVD through Lionsgate Home Entertainment on January 23, 2007.

 Reception

 Jim Bawden of The Toronto Star reviewed the film in 1981, noting that the initial portrayal of Janet and high school cliques were fairly accurate but that the film's upbeat ending felt contrived and "inconsistent with everything she has experienced up until then."

 The film received additional attention after its re-release with a new title to capitalize on Carrey's success.
 Randall King covered the movie's Vidmark release in 1995 for The Winnipeg Sun, calling it "simply another example of recycled success."

 Jeffrey Robinson of DVD Talk reviewed the film, calling it mediocre and that while there were some decent laughs and chemistry between the performers, the film was "not all that entertaining".
-Donald Liebenson of The Weekender covered Rubberface in a retrospective of Carrey's work, caling it "actually a very sweet 48-minute featurette".
+Donald Liebenson of The Weekender covered Rubberface in a retrospective of Carrey's work, calling it "actually a very sweet 48-minute featurette".